Exarchia, Athens is the most alternative districts in the Greek capital. Love it or loathe it, it is a part of town like no other.

 Is Exarchia Safe?

-Have any further questions about Athens Exarchia neighbourhood or Greece travel in general?
-I live here and would be happy to answer any queries you may have!
+Do you have any further questions about Athens’ Exarchia district or planning a trip to Greece in general?
+I live in Athens and would be happy to answer any queries you may have!
 Feel free to reach out to me via email or through the comments below.
 Safe travels!
 Geia Sou!
 Melissa xo

 Disclaimer: This Exarchia Travel Guide may contain affiliate links.
 In other words, I receive a small % of commission if you make a purchase through some of the links on this page, at no extra cost to you.
-This helps me keep up with High Heels & a Backpack’s running costs, and enables me to continue to provide you with free Athens travel content.
-Thank you.
+Thank you for understanding.